-Uganda visa on arrival is available on arrival for North Korean citizens.
-The stay is usually short and visa expires in 90 days.
-Applicant is required to be present when applying for Uganda visa on arrival.
-A total of 6 documents are required for applying Uganda visa on arrival.
+Switzerland schengen visa is required for North Korean citizens.
+The stay is usually short with a period of 90 days and visa expires in 90 days.
+Applicant is required to be present when applying for Switzerland schengen visa.
+A total of 12 documents are required for applying Switzerland schengen visa.
 You can also find useful tips from fellow travellers.

-Uganda is open with restrictions for travel.
-Most visitors from North Korea need to provide a negative COVID-19 test result to enter Uganda.
-No quarantine is required.
-Find travel restrictions, quarantine and entry requirements to travel Uganda.
+Switzerland has major restrictions for travel.
+Most visitors from North Korea will not be allowed to travel to Switzerland.
+Find travel restrictions, quarantine and entry requirements to travel Switzerland.

 Visa Validity: 90 days